microsoft/v8-jsi/README.md

+# React Native V8 JSI adapter
+A V8 adapter implemention of the JSI interface for the react-native framework.

+## Requirements
+Download and install/unzip [Boost](https://www.boost.org/users/download/) and make sure the BOOST_ROOT environment variable is set (for example `SET BOOST_ROOT=d:\Stuff\boost_1_71_0\` or `$Env:BOOST_ROOT="d:\Stuff\boost_1_71_0\"`)

+Code in jsi\jsi should be synchronized with the matching version of JSI from react-native (from https://github.com/facebook/hermes/tree/master/API/jsi/jsi).

-# Contributing
+## Contributing

-This project welcomes contributions and suggestions.
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit https://cla.opensource.microsoft.com.

-When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
-Simply follow the instructions provided by the bot.
-You will only need to do this once across all repos using our CLA.
+See [Contributing guidelines](./docs/CONTRIBUTING.md) for how to setup your fork of the repo and start a PR to contribute to React Native V8 JSI adapter.

+## License

+The V8 JSI adapter, and all newly contributed code is provided under the [MIT License](LICENSE).
+Portions of the JSI interface derived from Hermes are copyright Facebook.

+## Code of Conduct

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.